 - Bidirectional named pipes (Windows only)

-- Native InfiniBand unicast (RDMA-based, Linux only)
+- Native InfiniBand unicast (RDMA based)

 Peer-to-Peer Communication